The Reflationary Environment has Further to Go

 Fidelity Global Dividend Fund

-This fund’s focus on high quality, dividend yielding stocks enables it to be resilient and to weather volatility and downside risks better than other equity funds.
-At the same time, should risk assets rebound, the fund’s equity orientation and strong focus on companies that are backed by earnings potential should help it capture more market upside relative to defensive funds.
-Investors can achieve income, stability and growth in one fund.
+This fund’s focus on high quality, dividend yielding stocks allows it to better weather volatility and downside risks than other equity funds.
+Should risk assets rebound, the fund’s equity orientation and strong focus on companies backed by earnings potential should help it capture more market upside relative to defensive funds.
+As such, investors can potentially achieve income, stability and growth in one fund.
 They may also reap attractive potential payouts of approximately 3 per cent per annum, paid monthly.

 Equity-Linked Convertible Investments or stock ideas